websockets/ws/doc/ws.md

 > more details.

 If `verifyClient` is not set then the handshake is automatically accepted.
-If it is provided with a single argument then that is:
+If it has a single parameter then `ws` will invoke it with the following argument:

 - `info` {Object}
   - `origin` {String} The value in the Origin header indicated by the client.